 In accordance with guidelines proposed under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), Claremont Graduate University is committed to providing equal access to courses with reasonable accommodations for those with documented disabilities.

-The ODS works in collaboration with the Claremont University Consortium's Student Disability Resource Center (SDRC) to support the goal of inclusion and full participation of students with disabilities.
+The ODS works in collaboration with The Claremont Colleges' Student Disability Resource Center (SDRC) to support the goal of inclusion and full participation of students with disabilities.
 The ODS coordinates reasonable accommodations for students in collaboration with faculty and the SDRC.
 The SDRC Annual Report provides data for the evaluation and assessment of best practices.

 The purpose of accommodations is to provide equal access for otherwise-qualified students with disabilities.
 The ODS determines appropriate accommodations and adjustments on a case-by-case basis.
 We encourage input from the student in order to inform reasonable accommodations and to understand functional impacts of the disability on the student's ability to access courses, materials and activities.